lopezdsr/sql-query/hive_metastore.md

 LOCATION cos://us-geo/sql/employees.parquet
 ```

-This will automatically detect the schema of the data at the given location.
+The query automatically detects the schema of the data at the given location.

 Use the `DESCRIBE TABLE` statement to verify the detected table schema:

 ```sql
 DESCRIBE TABLE employees
 ```

-If the `DESCRIBE TABLE` output shows partition information, you need to execute an `ALTER TABLE ...
+If the `DESCRIBE TABLE` output shows partition information, you must execute an `ALTER TABLE ...
 RECOVER PARTITIONS` statement to attach the partitions.
-See the section on partitioned tables below for more information.
+See the section on [partitioned tables](#partitioned) below for more information.

 You can then query the table by name instead of specifying the {{site.data.keyword.cos_short}} URI directly in the SQL statement: